 In one of my attempts at the sandbox mode, I began by being greeted by the snowy wilderness in front of me.
-I was up on a hill looking down on what seemed to be a logging camp with a few buildings.
+I was up on a hill looking down at what seemed to be a logging camp with a few buildings.
 Immediately, I went down the slope to investigate the broken building missing its roof to scavenge for anything.
 Picking up a piece of wood, I heard a howl to my left.
-Peeking around one side of the building I didn't see anything, so I looked around the other.
-A black wolf leaped on me and battle ensued.
-Eventually, the wolf was dead by my hands but at great cost, as I was injured and had lost a lot of blood.
+Peeking around one side of the building, I didn't see anything, so I looked around the other.
+A black wolf leaped on me, and a battle ensued.
+Eventually, the wolf was dead by my hands, but at great cost, as I was injured and had lost a lot of blood.

 Brutal and unforgiving is probably the best way to describe The Long Dark.
-Everything is bleak and every event, item, and choice is significant.
+Everything is bleak, and every event, item, and choice is significant.
 Right or left?
-Well right leads to a dead end after travelling for an hour where left leads to some more buildings to search through.
-Choosing when to build a fire and when not to can mean life or death as you may find yourself in a situation without any wood and a fire is a necessity.
-Can openers and newspapers become your greatest treasures.
+Well, the right leads to a dead end after traveling for an hour, whereas the left leads to some more buildings to search through.
+Choosing when to build a fire and when not can mean life or death, as you may find yourself in a situation without any wood, and a fire is a necessity.
+Can openers and newspapers become your greatest treasures?
 Cargo pants in reasonable condition become legendary treasures.

 While searching for more resources in The Long Dark, you constantly have to balance four things: fatigue, cold, hunger, and thirst.
-Those are bars you have to watch to make sure they don't go too far as that will mean you are starving, freezing, etc. all of which hurt your overall "condition" which starts at 100%.
-If you stay freezing for too long for example, your condition will slowly tick down and when you reach 0% you die.
+Those are bars you have to watch to make sure they don't go too far as that will mean you are starving, freezing, etc., all of which hurt your overall "condition," which starts at 100%.
+If you stay freezing for too long, for example, your condition will slowly tick down, and when you reach 0%, you die.
 The Long Dark is all about finding the resources to stop those issues from getting out of hand so you can survive.
-Calories also seem to play some part of the game, but as long as you manage your hunger and thirst, they don't seem to be an issue.
-That could change in the future of course.
+Calories also seem to play some part in the game, but as long as you manage your hunger and thirst, they don't seem to be an issue.
+That could change in the future, of course.

-One of the things I will be most intrigued to see develop is the Story mode which will be a story driven experience with The Long Dark mechanics.
-It will be interesting to see how they make a game about survival work within a story as the systems set up so far definitely cater to a sandbox feel more than a campaign driven game.
-That makes me speculate that the story may just be tied together events where travelling in between where you need to go is randomized in some way (like wolf encounters, blizzards, etc.).
+One of the things I will be most intrigued to see develop is the Story mode which will be a story-driven experience with The Long Dark mechanics.
+It will be interesting to see how they make a game about survival work within a story, as the systems set up so far definitely cater to a sandbox feel more than a campaign-driven game.
+That makes me speculate that the story may just be tied together with events where traveling in between where you need to go is randomized in some way (like wolf encounters, blizzards, etc.).